 H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

-In February 2024, USCIS officially announced the H-1B lottery reform to a beneficiary-centric selection process, replacing one-registration-one-chance with one-person-one-chance.
+In February 2024, USCIS officially announced the H-1B lottery reform to a beneficiary-centric selection process, replacing the old one-registration-one-chance system with one-person-one-chance.
 This article analyzes the reform details, its impact on selection rates, and why NIW remains an irreplaceable green card backup plan.

 H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning #